jakelevi1996/notes/Tutorial for gdb (GNU debugger).md

 | | | [No command] Repeat the previous command (useful if repeating the same command repeatedly, EG stepping through a loop)
-`list` | | Print the current line, and a few lines above and below `backtrace` | `bt` | List all the function calls in the stack frame at the current location `print x` | `p x` | Print the value of the variable `x`.
+`list` | | Print the current line, and a few lines above and below `backtrace` | `bt` | List all the function calls in the stack frame at the current location `frame N` | `f N` | Examine stack frame `N`, which gives access to the local variables in that stack frame.
+Frame zero is the innermost (currently executing) frame, frame one is the frame that called the innermost one, and so on.
+The highest level frame is usually the one for the `main` function.
+The frame numbers correspond to the numbers printed by the `backtrace` function.
+`up N` | | Move `N` frames up the stack. `N` defaults to 1.
+`down N` | | Move `N` frames down the stack. `N` defaults to 1.
+`print x` | `p x` | Print the value of the variable `x`.
 If it is an array, the whole array is printed.
 The `->`, `*` and `.` operators can be used in case `x` is a struct/pointer/pointer to a struct, or even print the entire contents of the struct (see section [Printing `struct` types](#printing-struct-types) below for an example of printing out struct types)
 `print/x x` | `p/x x` | Print the value of the variable `x` in hexadecimal `print x[0]@4` | `p x[0]@4` | Print the first 4 values in the array pointed to by `x`.
 This is equivalent to the `gdb` command `print *x@4`.
 For more information, see [10.4 Artificial Arrays on sourceware.org](https://sourceware.org/gdb/current/onlinedocs/gdb/Arrays.html)